 I’m a slow learner!
 But, perhaps, maybe I’m finally getting the picture.
 Lord only knows.
 All this time I blamed a host of physical symptoms on early aging and would often be heard to say, “I’m old you know”.
 Here’s the good news I’m not old!
 Yea!
-The flip side… I have an autoimmune disease, or two; neither the best news nor the worst.
+The flip side… The doctors believe I have an autoimmune disease, or two; neither the best news nor the worst.
 There are currently 80 different types of autoimmune diseases and approximately 1 person out of every 100 has an autoimmune disease; I’m in good company as the saying goes.
 Researchers have always known one’s gene-pool plays a role in one’s predisposition to an autoimmune disease.
 Years and years of research now reveal environment and diet play an even greater role.
 Environment and diet a 75% factor; the genes with which we’re born only 25%.
 I’m realizing, a little late, just how much control I possess in determining the healthiness of my “golden years”.

 Yes, I’m aware many who eat well, their entire lives, get diagnosed with major or chronic health issues.
 Information gathered over many years shouldn’t be pooh-poohed.
 Statistics reveal favorable outcomes for those who choose a healthy lifestyle.
 The confusion arises when experts can’t agree on what a healthy lifestyle looks like.
 I’m pretty certain we shouldn’t allow the food industry to determine what’s healthy.
 After all, they’re the ones who place ingredients in the mix which set our taste buds craving all the wrong things.
 They’re the ones who place those enticing ads on television causing us to salivate at the mere mention of their product.
 Remember Eve in the Garden of Eden… she fell victim to the enticement of the enemy and look where it got her 🙂 🙂 🙂 Medical scientists and nutritionists, I believe attempt to give the public accurate information.
 The challenge lies in the collection of data.
 Too often it takes years for the proper amount of collected data analysis to prove the rightness or the wrongness of how a food interacts within the human body.